Saliha Sultan (daughter of Mahmud II): Early life

-Saliha Sultan was born 16 June 1811 in the Topkapı Palace.
+Saliha Sultan was born on 16 June 1811 in the Topkapı Palace.
 Her father was Sultan Mahmud II, and her mother was Aşubcan Kadın.
-In addition to various half-brothers and sisters, she had two infants-dead blood sisters, an older, Ayşe Sultan, and a younger, Şah Sultan.
-She was the granddaughter of Abdul Hamid I and Nakşidil Sultan.
+In addition to various half-brothers and sisters, she had two full sisters who died in their infance, one older, Ayşe Sultan, and one younger, Şah Sultan.
+She was a granddaughter of Abdul Hamid I and Nakşidil Sultan.

 Marriage

 In 1834, when Saliha was twenty three years old, her father arranged her marriage to Damat Gürcü Halil Rifat Pasha.
-According to Sakaoğlu, she married older than the average for the princesses due to health problems.
+According to Sakaoğlu, she married at an older age than was the norm for princesses due to health problems.
 The marriage took place on a Saturday, 22 May 1834, in the Beşiktaş Waterfront Palace.
 The bridal procession of Saliha Sultan left this palace on Thursday, conveying the bride to Fındıklı Palace.
 The ladies of the marriage procession rode in carriages and coaches decorated with stars.

 Julia Pardoe, who observed the marriage from a caique on the Bosphorus noted the illumination of the waterfront palace of Esma Sultan.
 She writes that, "there must have been many hundred caiques wedged together in front of her terrace, and less than fifty of them contained musicians."
 The wedding ceremony was covered in the first official Ottoman newspaper Takvim-i Vekayi.

 The couple owned the Neşatabad Palace located in Ortaköy Defterdarburnu and the Fındıklı Palace.
-The marriage wasn't happy, however they had two sons and a daughter.
+The marriage wasn't a happy one.
+However, they had two sons and a daughter.

-According to Julia Pardoe, Saliha was a haughty person and had a turbulent relationship with her father Mahmud II.
-In her memoir of her journey on Istanbul, The Sultan and Domestic Manners of the Turks (1837), she relates two episodes in particular.
+According to Pardoe, Saliha was a haughty person and had a turbulent relationship with her father Mahmud II.
+In her memoir of her journey of Istanbul, The Sultan and Domestic Manners of the Turks (1837), she relates two episodes in particular.

-In the first, Saliha would be harshly reprimanded by Mahmud II for ordering to beat a group of Ulema who had not bowed to her passing by in the carriage.
+In the first, Saliha would be harshly reprimanded by Mahmud II for ordering to beat a group of Ulema who had not bowed as her carriage passed by.